-Course Code BOT51 1
+Course Code BOT511

 Course Title PRACTICAL COURSE ON FUNGI, PATHOLOGY, ALGAE AND

 BRYOPHYTES

-Type of course Laborat cory Course
+Type of course Laboratory Course

 LTP 0 0 4

 Credits 2

 Course prerequisite B. Sc.
 Medical with Botany as one main subject.

 Course Objective To understand the different commonly occurring diseases and study the

-specime
+specimens.

-Course Outcome Students will able to earn about the morphological cha Students will able to earn about the morphological characters
+Course Outcome 🥢 utcome Students will able to earn about the morphological characte

-and reproductive structures of the different algal genera.
+6.55 and reproductive structures of the different algal genera.

 CO1

-Students will able to earn about the morphological characters
+0)0 Students will able to earn about the morphological characters

-CO2 and reproductive structures of the different Bryophyta.
+CO2 and reproductive structures of the different Bryophyta

-- L.
+1 50000

 Students will able to earn about the morphological characters

-1.5.2 and reproductive structures of the different fungi and their
+and reproductive structures of the different fungi and their

 CO3 disease cycle in plants.

-005 disease cycle in plants.
+- he